 \section{Conclusions}

-This study presents a methodology that allows us to assess the value delivered by complex graph data to the credit scoring problem.
-This framework is applied in four scenarios, Application, and Behavioral Scoring, for individual and business lending.
-Additionally, this methodology allows us to evaluate different Graph Representation Learning approaches to extract information from networks: hand-crafted feature engineering, Node2Vec, and Graph Neural Networks.
-The results show an improvement in creditworthiness assessment performance when different Graph Representation Learning approaches are combined.
-Specifically, two of the three Graph Representation Learning methods complement credit scoring models; these two methods are the Hand-crafted Feature Engineering and Graph Neural Networks and add the most value when used together.
-We believe this to be very relevant to the community as, until now, these two methods have been used independently.
-At the same time, the contribution of Node2Vec is negligible.
-This is likely the reason for the limited research on Node2Vec as a feature engineering method for credit scoring.
+This study presents an information processing methodology that allows us to assess the additional value of social-interaction data to approach the credit scoring problem for thin-file clients.
+This framework is applied in four scenarios arising from the consideration of all combinations of Application and Behavioral Scoring of individual and business lending.
+Additionally, this methodology allows the evaluation of different GRL approaches to feature extraction from social networks: hand-crafted feature engineering, Node2Vec, and Graph Neural Networks.
+The results show an improvement in creditworthiness assessment performance when different GRL approaches are combined.
+Specifically, two of the three GRL methods significantly enhance credit scoring models, namely the Hand-crafted Feature Engineering and Graph Neural Networks, which have the greatest impact when used together.
+We believe this to be very relevant to the community because, until now, these two methods have been used independently.
+On the other hand, we have found that the contribution of Node2Vec is negligible.
+This result seems to justify the limited research conducted on Node2Vec as a feature-engineering method for credit scoring.

 As a baseline, we use a credit scoring model developed by a financial institution.
-This model already outperforms bureau models, and our methodology allows us to obtain better results in each of four scenarios.
+This model, the BenchScore, already outperforms the credit bureau model they obtain from the credit bureau offices, and our methodology allows us to obtain better results in each of the four scenarios.

-The highest value is found in the Unbanked Application Scoring because applicants, individuals, and companies, lack behavioral information, which turns out to be one of the best predictors of creditworthiness.
-In the case of the behavior scoring models, our methodology also improves performance.
-In both cases, the maximum performance is achieved when these Graph Representation Learning methods are used together.
+The highest value of the proposed approach is found in Unbanked Application Scoring.
+The unbanked applicants, individuals, and companies, lack behavioral information, which, as it turns out, is one of the best predictors of creditworthiness.
+Our approach overcomes the lack of behavioral information and delivers a proper credit risk assessment using graph data.
+In this way, applicants have greater access to the financial system.
+In the case of the Behavior Scoring models, our methodology also improves performance.
+In both cases, the maximum improvement in predictive performance is achieved when these GRL methods are used together.